-Students work with faculty on academics, receiving a half-credit course on their transcripts.
-They take part in workshops with library staff on research skills.
-They go on field trips to Knox's urban farm and 700-acre biological field station.
-They fan out across campus to meet Knox faculty and support staff in campus offices.
-They explore the Galesburg community.
+Upon completion, students receive a half-credit course on their transcripts for the program, which is directed by Knox faculty member Nicholas Regiacorte.
+Students work with faculty on academics, take part in workshops with library staff on research skills, go on field trips to Knox's urban farm and 700-acre biological field station, fan out across campus to meet Knox faculty and support staff in campus offices, and explore the Galesburg community.

 "Entering into this program, you will gain friendships, obtain tools to become acclimated with college life, and, most importantly, crank those gears in the brain to begin absorbing knowledge.
 During your time with SPARK, take the time to explore your new home and push your comfort zone meeting new students, professors, and staff from all different parts of the world.
 We want you to take advantage of everything Knox offers in order to make your college career fulfilling and successful."—Kelly Fang

 Giving students an in-depth preview of how a liberal arts college "works" is one of the goals of SPARK.
 Daily classes focus on academic challenges—math, writing, critical read, analysis, and discussion.
 Students learn how to balance academic and residential life and what collaborative learning is all about.

 "Without the program, I do not believe I would have been able to adjust to classes and other parts of life at Knox as easily as I did."—Ashley Pearson

 Helping the students are several upperclass Knox students, who serve as peer mentors, working with SPARK students on academic and campus activities.
 Meet the SPARK peer mentors.

 "SPARK created such a fluid transition into college life; it helped Knox feel like a home within a week."—Hannah Hamlin